dantleech/blog/source/_posts/2022-04-17-phpactor-types.md

 ## Mikado

-This time I used what I believe is known as the Mikado Method: basically I would start working towards the goal of the new type system run into a problem - I'd then create a new branch, fix the problem, make the tests green and merge to master.
+This time I used what I believe is known as the Mikado Method: basically I would:

+- Start working towards the goal of the new type system
+- Run into a problem.
+- Create a new branch
+- Fix the problem and make the tests green
+- Merge the branch into `master`
+- Resume the journey

 This avoided the situation of having a huge multi-thousand line PR with various changes and allowed me to progress steadily whilst locking in improvements along the way.